spotlightpa/poor-richard/content/news/2024-10-25-SPLGHOSTHUNT.md

 I always start with the assessment office.
 That&#39;s where they keep the records when it&#39;s been assessed for taxes.
 All you gotta do is ask, based on your address, and they will find a copy for you.
 It’ll list on it the most recent couple of deeds.
 They&#39;re labeled by books and pages generally, so it&#39;ll say something like, “Book 157, Page 203,” or whatever.

 Using that you go down to the register and recorder&#39;s office.
 You pull that particular book, go to that page, and it should have the most recent deed, presumably, where you or the current owner bought the house.
-You can use that deed to find the previous deed and so on, and you should be able to trace it all the way back to the beginning of your county.
+You can use that deed to find the previous deed and so on, and you should be able to trace it all the way back to the beginning of your county. (<em>Editor’s note</em>: Pennsylvania’s state library also <a href="https://www.statelibrary.pa.gov/GeneralPublic/Learn/Pages/Pennsylvania-House-Histories.aspx">suggests</a> the state archives’ searchable index of land records <a href="https://www.pa.gov/en/agencies/phmc/pa-state-archives/research-online/research-guides/land-records-overview.html">for older properties</a>, and an online land records and deeds directory <a href="https://www.publicrecords.onlinesearches.com/">for younger properties</a>.)

 {{<embed/donate>}}